 A 2006 Korean study involving 1,573 high school students found a correlation with Internet addiction, depression, and thoughts of suicide.

 Recently, the term Facebook Depression has emerged – namely, the more “friends” one has on Facebook, the higher the likelihood of depressive symptoms (Kardaras, 2016).
-Kardaras (2016) notes that this is a double whammy in that the more time spent on social media and the more texting that an individual engages in, the higher the probability of both depression and a media addiction as well, which in turn, only increases a sense of isolation and disconnection from healthy living.
+Kardaras (2016) notes this is a double whammy in that the more time spent on social media and the more texting an individual engages in, the higher the probability of both depression and media addiction, which, in turn, only increases a sense of isolation and disconnection from healthy living.
 Kardaras (2016) cites a Case Western Reserve University School of Medicine study that “hypernetworkers” were prone toward (Pederson, 2015):

 Higher rates of depression